caizefeng/BayesianOpt4dftu/README.md

 Upon reaching the threshold or maximum iterations, two output files are generated:

-- `u_xx.txt`: Contains U parameters, band gap, and Δband for each step.
+- `u_xxx.txt`: Contains U parameters, band gap, Δgap, Δband, and Δmagnetizaion (optional) for each step.
-- `1D_xxx.png` or `2D_xxx.png`: Visual representation of the Gaussian process predicted mean and acquisition function.
+- `1D_xxx.png` or `2D_xxx.png`: Provides a visual representation of the Gaussian process predicted mean and acquisition function.
+   This file will be omitted if you set three or more optimizable U parameters.

 **Example of BO plots**:

+- 1-D Bayesian Optimization for Ge

   <img src="https://github.com/maituoy/BayesianOpt4dftu/blob/master/example/1d/1D_kappa_5_a1_0.5_a2_0.5.png" width="600" height="400">

+- 2-D Bayesian Optimization for InAs

   <img src="https://github.com/maituoy/BayesianOpt4dftu/blob/master/example/2d/2D_kappa_5_a1_0.25_a2_0.75.png" width="800" height="270">

-Optimal U values are deduced from the predicted mean space interpolation.
-Alternatively, use the `u.txt` file to select U values with the highest objective value.
+Optimal U values are automatically deduced from the predicted mean space interpolation.
+Alternatively, you can use the `u_xxx.txt` file to select U values with the highest objective value.

 ## Citation